What we eat in a day, the Yogic Diet way

 - Make a meal plan.
 If you are like me, after you have been busy all day, you are likely to have no creative brainpower left to think of what to make.
 Doing the thinking ahead of the week helps to know what to make.
 Moreover it helps to buy the ingredients you will need, so there is less waste.
 And lastly you can plan when to eat meals where you reuse sauces or bases you already made.

-So, now for your pressing question; What DO you eat in a Day?
+So, What DO we eat in a Day?